kui/Create-Colony-1.18.2/curseforge.md

 # Mod List

-Only list those on which this mod directly depends.
+Only list mods on which this modpack directly depends.

 ## Focused Contents